imjohnbo/ok-to-test/README.md

 7. The pull request status check is updated to reflect the success or failure of the integration test workflow.

 Note that this sequence also works for branch based pull requests, as you'd expect!

-## Setup

-- Copy the .github/workflow files into your repo and customize for your use case
-- Add an authentication [token](#Authentication) as a secret
-- Optional: create and install a GitHub App on the repo(s) if you choose that [authentication method](#Authentication)

 ## Authentication